 - Put the juice and sugar in a heavy bottom pot and bring to a simmer (without stirring, just swirl the pot) for a few minutes until the sugar is dissolved.

-- Add the cherries and continue to simmer slowly for about 45 minutes, turning now and then.
+- Add the cherries and continue to simmer over medium heat, turning now and then.

 - They will start to wrinkle and begin to look like candied cherries.

-- When it gets to the 45 minute mark, use a candy thermometer to check the liquid.
+- When the syrup starts to thicken use a candy thermometer to check the liquid.
 It should reach the soft ball stage (about 237°F/113°C).
+The time frame has varied between 20 and 45 minutes for me.

 - Remove from the heat and place on a tray.
 I used a silicone mat with good results.